seerat89/seerat89/README.md

-- 👋  Hi, I’m @seerat89
+- 👋  Hi, I’m Seerat
-- 👀  I’m interested in JavaScript, ReactJs, Redux, Graphql, Norejs, Python and Django
+- 👀  I’m interested in JavaScript, ReactJs, Redux, Graphql, Nodejs, Python and Django
 - 🌱  I’m currently learning Redux, Graphql and Django
 - 📫  How to reach me by email